 - Additional imaging tests.
 Most people with gallbladder cancer will undergo a series of scans to help determine whether the cancer has spread or remains localized.
 Which scans should be performed vary depending on your circumstances.
-Common scans include CT of the chest and abdomen, ultrasonography and MRI of the liver and positron emission tomography.
+Common scans include a CT of the chest and abdomen, ultrasonography, and an MRI of the liver.

 Stages of gallbladder cancer